Kim Kardashian And Kanye West Meet Up With Artist Takashi Murakami After Extravagant Boeing 747 Flight

 — Ogechi???????? (@OKardashWest) November 27, 2018

-Others even pointed out how strange it was for them to donate thousands of dollars to relief effort campaigns in California following the devastating wildfires, but then fly a private 747.
+Others even pointed out how strange it was for them to donate thousands of dollars to relief effort campaigns in California following the devastating wildfires but then fly a private 747.

 “I’m missing the connection. @KimKardashian and @kanyewest donate 500000$ to wildfire relief efforts, but take a 747 airplane privately.
 Will someone explain to them how the climate crisis work?
 Please?”